matter-labs/zksync-web-era-docs/docs/zk-stack/components/smart-contracts/smart-contracts.md

 The diamond proxy pattern is very flexible and extendable.
 For now, it allows splitting implementation contracts by their logical meaning, removes the limit of bytecode size per contract and implements security features such as freezing.
-In the future, it can also be viewed as [EIP-6900](https://eips.ethereum.org/EIPS/eip-6900) for [zkStack](https://blog.matter-labs.io/introducing-the-zk-stack-c24240c2532a), where each ZK Chain can implement a sub-set of allowed implementation contracts.
+In the future, it can also be viewed as [EIP-6900](https://eips.ethereum.org/EIPS/eip-6900) for [ZK Stack](https://blog.matter-labs.io/introducing-the-zk-stack-c24240c2532a), where each ZK Chain can implement a sub-set of allowed implementation contracts.

 ### GettersFacet